 Parents involved in a car crash when their children are in the vehicle usually worry about the children and push their own pain and injuries aside.
 While this is normal, it is something that can lead to problems down the road.
 Parents who are victims of car crashes might end up with post-traumatic stress disorder (PTSD).
 Consider these six facts about this disorder.

 The Department of Veterans Affairs notes that at least 9 percent of motor vehicle accident survivors have PTSD.
-This is likely a low estimate, as it only take the victims who seek treatment into account.
-At higher estimates, an average of 60 percent of people who seek treatment after a car crash suffer from PTSD.
+This is likely a low estimate, as it only takes the victims who seek treatment into account.
+At higher estimates, an average of 60 percent of people who seek treatment after a car crash suffers from PTSD.

 Some people seem more likely to suffer from PTSD after a car crash.
 These include people who are already dealing with a previous traumatic event, those who suffer from other mental health conditions and those who can’t cope with trauma.